Introduction

 10. Chocolay River

-Focus on the sections near ancient glacial moraines for better chances of success.
+Prospect the sections near ancient glacial moraines for better chances of success.
+Any area where the river cuts into older deposits or changes gradient quickly can be worth sampling.

 Lower Peninsula Hidden Treasures (Locations 11–20)